external-secrets/external-secrets/docs/provider-akeyless.md

 #### Using DataFrom

-DataFrom can be used to get a variable as a JSON string and attempt to parse it.
+DataFrom can be used to get a secret as a JSON string and attempt to parse it.

 ```yaml
 {% include 'akeyless-external-secret-json.yaml' %}
 ```

 ### Getting the Kubernetes secret
-The operator will fetch the project variable and inject it as a `Kind=Secret`.
+The operator will fetch the secret and inject it as a `Kind=Secret`.
 ```
 kubectl get secret akeyless-secret-to-create -o jsonpath='{.data.secretKey}' | base64 -d
 ```

 ```
 kubectl get secret akeyless-secret-to-create-json -o jsonpath='{.data}'
 ```